Towards Measuring the Stop Mixing Angle at the LHC: Sparticle mixing and couplings

 In the Minimal Supersymmetric Standard Model the stop sector is defined by the mass matrix ${\cal M}_{\tilde{t}}$ in the basis of gauge eigenstates $(\tilde{t}_L, \tilde{t}_R)$.
 The $2 \times 2$ mass matrix depends on the soft scalar masses $\widetilde{M}_Q$ and $\widetilde{M}_U$, the supersymmetric higgsino mass parameter $\mu$, and the soft SUSY-breaking trilinear coupling $A_t$.
 It is given as

 where

 and $\tan\beta=v_2/v_1$ is the ratio of the vacuum expectation values of the two neutral Higgs fields which break the electroweak symmetry.
-From the above parameters only $\mu$ and $A_t$ can take complex values
+From the above parameters only $\mu$ and $A_t$ can take complex values in our convention\footnote{We work in a convention where $M_2$ is real and positive.
+In the scalar stop sector only the combination $\phi_\mu + \phi_{A_t}$ is a physical quantity, whereas in the chargino/neutralino sector only $\phi_\mu$ and $\phi_1$ enter.
+Therefore we use $\phi_{A_t}$ and $\phi_\mu$ as independent quantities for studying stop decays to charginos and neutralinos, see e.g.\ Eqs.~\eqref{eq:phase}, \eqref{eq:massmatrix} and \eqref{eq:mass_matrix}.}

 thus yielding CP violation in the stop sector.

 The hermitian matrix ${\cal M}^2_{\tilde{t}}$ is diagonalized by a unitary matrix $\mathcal{R}_{\tilde{t}}$ that rotates gauge eigenstates, $\tilde{t}_L$ and $\tilde{t}_R$, into the mass eigenstates $\tilde{t}_1$ and $\tilde{t}_2$: